 The firm assumed a Freddie Mac fixed-rate loan in connection with its acquisition of Solis at Winter Park and got a supplemental loan arranged by Walker & Dunlop.

-Shelton Granade, Luke Wickham and Justin Basquill of brokerage firm CBRE arranged the sale of Solis at Winter Park on behalf of the seller, Lindemann Multifamily Management, which has a $1 billion portfolio of rental properties. – Mike Seemuth
+Shelton Granade, Luke Wickham and Justin Basquill of brokerage firm CBRE arranged the sale of Solis at Winter Park on behalf of Lindemann Multifamily Management. – Mike Seemuth